dongcc/apmmq-docker/README.md

 # Running administrative commands

 It is recommended that you configure MQ in your own custom image.
 However, you might need to run MQ commands directly inside the process space of the container.
-To run a command against a running queue manager, you can use ¡°docker exec¡±.
+To run a command against a running queue manager, you can use "docker exec".
 If you run commands non-interactively under Bash, then the MQ environment will be configured correctly.
 For example:

 ~~~
 docker exec \